Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 • Malga Ces

 San Martino di Castrozza, a quaint town located at the eastern end of Trentino, offers a slice of alpine paradise in the Dolomites.
-The natural scenery here is simply outstanding.
 Nestled between the Pale di San Martino range and the Paneveggio forest, the town provides a stunning backdrop no matter where you look.

 In winter, San Martino di Castrozza transforms into a top-notch skiing destination.
-The ski area offers a range of slopes for all levels, from beginners to experts.
-Plus, the views from the slopes are breathtakingly beautiful, enhancing your skiing experience.
+The area offers a range of slopes for all levels, from beginners to experts.

 Come summer, hiking is the name of the game.
 Trails abound in the Paneveggio Pale di San Martino Nature Park, giving you countless opportunities to explore the stunning landscape.
 Climbing Tognola Peak is also a popular activity, especially for the panoramic view at the top.